skymethod/denoflare-docs/cli/index.md

 We'll start posting standard binary releases (via [deno compile](https://deno.land/manual@v1.22.0/tools/compiler)) when `denoflare` nears a stable feature set.

+Check out the [Releases](https://github.com/skymethod/denoflare/releases) page for the latest version number tag, and details about each pre-release.

 ## Command help
 Once `denoflare` is installed, the cli includes docs on each command and subcommand, available via `--help`.